AlexShRz/alette-os/apps/marketing/docs/behaviour-control/request-retrying.md

 While a request is being retried, no errors are thrown.
 :::
 :::warning
-When a request is being retried, [debouncing](./request-debouncing.md) and
+While a request is being retried, [debouncing](./request-debouncing.md) and
 [throttling](./request-throttling.md) are ignored.
 :::